sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-starter-mission-03/fiori-ios-scpms-starter-mission-03.md

 ---
 title: Build a Product List
-description: Build an entity list using SAP SDK for iOS controls, with storyboard segues for navigation between the overview screen and the product list.
+description: Build an entity list using SAP BTP SDK for iOS controls, with storyboard segues for navigation between the overview screen and the product list.
 auto_validation: true
 author_name: Kevin Muessig
 author_profile: https://github.com/KevinMuessig